TheBlockiest/XDRVTools/README.md

 8. **Beat / Measure Navigator Dock:** Creates a dock that allows you to easily find a specific beat/measure in the file.
 (Currently assumes that your song is in 4/4.)
 9. **Select Lines**: Expands your current selection to cover the entirety of all contained lines.
 10. **Select Beats**: Expands your current selection to cover the entirety of all contained beats.

+Special thanks to tari, riley, and all other contributors to EX-XDRiVER for making an incredible game with so much creative potential.